 How do I keep track of my medical information?

-Don't be afraid to ask your doctor, nurse, or other health care provider to repeat any instructions or medical terms that you don't understand.
+Don't be afraid to ask your health care provider to repeat any instructions or medical terms that you don't understand.
 Your health care providers should always be available to answer your questions and address your concerns.
 Also:

 - Make use of resources and support services offered by your hospital and community.